DreymaR/BigBagKbdTrixPKL/README.md

 **How do I get Colemak-DH with EPKL?**
 - EPKL by default gives you the standard Colemak for the [ANSI keyboard type][ISOANS].
 Here's how to get something else.
-- As described above, open up the `Layout/Settings...` GUI from the EPKL tray menu.
+- As described above, open up the `Layout/Settings…` GUI from the EPKL tray menu.
 - To get the right layout, you should know your keyboard type. `ISO` has a key between <kbd>Z</kbd> and <kbd>LShift</kbd>, `ANS` not.
     - Don't worry about how your Enter key looks, but look for the ISO key at the lower left.
-    - If <kbd>Z</kbd> and <kbd>Shift</kbd> are adjacent, you have an ANSI-type board.
+    - If <kbd>Z</kbd> and <kbd>Shift</kbd> are adjacent by default, you have an ANSI-type board.
 - Next, is your keyboard geometry standard row-staggered (rows shifted relative to each other) or ortholinear/column-staggered?
     - For the latter, use the `-Orth` KbdTypes.
-These also come in ANS/ISO, to account for which key codes are used.
+These also come in ANS/ISO, to account for which underlying key codes are used.
 - The `Variant` option is for locale solutions such as French or German Colemak, but may also contain other mods affecting the main layout.
-    - If you're a simple USer without the need for such fanciness, just leave the `Variant/Locale` setting as `<None>`.
+    - If you're a simple USer without the need for such fanciness, leave the `Variant/Locale` setting at `<None>`.
 - Colemak-DH is an ergonomic Colemak mod or mod combo:
     - The DH mod in itself is named `Curl` in EPKL, because that's what it does physically: The home row is curled like the curve of your fingers.
     - For standard row-staggered keyboards (whether ANSI or ISO), the `CurlAngle` mod equals a no-frills Colemak-DH layout.